 You don’t need to add a specific junk fund to your mix.
 Fidelity Investment Grade Bond, for instance, currently holds about 8% of the fund’s assets invested in high-yield debt, with most focused on “fallen angel” issues that have lost their investment-grade rating but that manager Moore believes will eventually return to that status.
 Currently, BB-rated bonds—which are one step below investment grade—yield more than 4.5%.

-, a MONEY 50 fund with more than 70% of its assets in BB- or B-rated bonds.
+For a junk-only fund, check out Fidelity High Income , a Money 50 fund with more than 70% of its assets in BB- or B-rated bonds.

 To further reduce risk, build your high-yield exposure not by shifting money out of your high quality bonds, but rather from your stock allocation, as this slice of the fixed-income market has equity-like risks.